 Create an Okta Hook receiver

-You can create an iHook receiver to receive Okta Event Hooks, and send email/Slack notifications whenever an Okta event is fired.
+You can create a CronDog receiver to receive Okta Event Hooks, and send email/Slack notifications whenever an Okta event is fired.

 1. Create receiver

-After signing into the iHook dashboard, go to the Receiver tab, and click the CREATE RECEIVER button at the top left corner:
+After signing into the CronDog dashboard, go to Receivers, and click + New receiver.

-A new receiver will be created.
+A new receiver is created and opens on its detail page.
 Under the Receiver Settings section, you can see the receiver's unique URL, which you will use to receive Okta events.
 The endpoint accepts GET and POST requests.

-Click the EDIT button at the top right corner of the Receiver Settings section, and provide the following values:
+Click Edit in the Receiver Settings section, and provide the following values:

 | Field | Value | Description |